AfshinMoatari/afshinmoatari.github.io/_posts/2025-01-29-taletekst-real-time-audio-translator.md

 ## Future Development

 This project represents an ongoing commitment to making language learning and international content more accessible.
-I continue to develop and improve TaleTekst® with better performance, enhanced UI, and additional features as time permits.
+I continue to develop and improve TaleTekst with better performance, enhanced UI, and additional features as time permits.
 The goal is to maintain and evolve this tool to serve the community that shares the same need for real-time language translation.

 What started as a personal solution for learning Danish has become a universal tool that supports any language, making foreign content accessible to users worldwide.
-TaleTekst® demonstrates how personal challenges can lead to solutions that benefit the broader community.
+TaleTekst demonstrates how personal challenges can lead to solutions that benefit the broader community.

-Feel free to reach out if you have any questions or need further information about the TaleTekst® extension!
+Feel free to reach out if you have any questions or need further information about the TaleTekst extension!